packetcoders/ws-netbox-nornir-graphql/exercises/wb_002_nornir.md

 task lab
 ```

+2. We have created a basic Jinja template (`vlan.j2`), that will render a list of vlans.
+You can view the template in the `demo/templates` directory.

-2. Render a Jinja2 template.
-Note the `template_file` plugin task is used to render the template, and also the inputs provided to the task.
+3. Render a Jinja2 template.
+Note: the `template_file` plugin task is used to render the template.
+Also note that we pass the variables to the plugin.
+These can be provided as kwargs.

 ```python
 from nornir_jinja2.plugins.tasks import template_file